 I myself found the Diploma studies very challenging in terms of the sheer volume of information to learn and apply, particularly when already in full-time employment.
 Working in the wine industry was an advantage, as I had numerous opportunities to taste a wide variety of wines.
 Nevertheless, a certain level of personal sacrifice is required in order to achieve the focus necessary for success.
 You may find that your fellow classmates become your entire social life!

 Then there is the cost to consider.
-The course fees at the WSET School in London currently start from £2660 for the online course and from £4100 for the classroom course.
-This price varies at course providers in different countries; since the course requires students to taste wines from around the world, local import regulations and availability of samples can have a significant impact on the total cost of the course.
+Study fees vary between course providers in different countries; since the course requires students to taste wines from around the world, local import regulations and availability of samples can have a significant impact on the total cost of the course.
 Regardless of which course provider you opt to study with, all are closely monitored by WSET to ensure that no matter where in the world you complete the Diploma you will receive the high-quality tuition befitting a WSET course.

 In addition to course fees, you will also need to set money aside for any additional expenses, such as extra samples for tasting practice or trips to visit wine regions.
 Devices like the Coravin can help keep costs down, as can setting up a tasting group to share sample costs.
 While these costs can add up, tasting for me was the most enjoyable part of learning, and having a good excuse to buy more wine is always welcome!